Linear ridge networks: Linear ridge networks in Arabia quadrangle

-Linear ridge network, as seen by HiRISE under HiWish program.
-Dark line is not part of the picture.

 Dikes in Arabia, as seen by HiRISE, under the HiWish program.
 These straight features may indicate where valuable ore deposits may be found by future colonists.
 Scale bar is 500 meters.
 They may be part of linear ridges, hence related to impact craters.

 Close-up of a complex group of ridges.
 The ridges may be the remains of old streams and/or linear ridge networks.
 Image taken by HiRISE under the HiWish program.